 NHS COVID-19 App

 All those listed establishments above, which must comply with mandatory Track and Trace contact detail collection, have a legal duty to display an official NHS QR code poster, so that customers and visitors may check into a venue using the app.
 Businesses are encouraged to actively promote the app to their customers.
 Using the app has benefits for both the customer/visitor and the business, as once each individual visitor has checked-in via the app, it is not then necessary for the business to collect and store contact details separately.

-Businesses must now produce their unique NHS QR code posters, in advance of the app launch and display in the correct areas of their premises (near entrances).
+Businesses must produce their unique NHS QR code posters and display in the correct areas of their premises (near entrances) by law.
 It is important to note that if you have a business with multiple venues, you will need to create a separate QR code poster for each venue, as each QR code should be unique to a specific premises.
 Duplicating a venue's unique QR code and displaying it in the positions listed below is advised and provides more opportunities for customers to scan and provide their details.

 - Attached to the table/s,

 - On the reverse of staff order pads

 Further guidance for businesses on Contact Tracing (Test and Trace) can be found on the government website at - Information businesses should collect and record keeping (Opens in a new window)

 Create, download and print a NHS QR code poster for your premises at - www.gov.uk/create-coron uniqueavirus-qr-poster (Opens in a new window)